-We encourage you to contact via e-mail, telephone, or letter those faculty members who are conducting research in areas of interest to the applicant.
+We encourage you to contact those faculty members who are conducting research in areas of interest, explaining your background and your interest in their research area.
 By doing so, you will learn more about specific lines of research being pursued in each faculty member's laboratory.
 We also encourage you to arrange a visit to our campus, which will allow you to meet with faculty and graduate students to learn more about the School and the research opportunities that are available.

-To receive full consideration for admission and financial assistance, please submit all of your required application materials to the Office of Admissions and the School of Biological Sciences by February 1 for Fall Semester (August) admission.
+To receive full consideration for admission and financial assistance, please submit your required application materials to the Office of Admissions by February 1 for Fall Semester (August) admission.